ArturMalkov/data-structures-and-algorithms-notes/README.md

-## My notes data structures and algorithms + Leetcode questions solved
+## My notes on data structures and algorithms + Leetcode questions solved